borntofrappe/game-development/07 Angry Birds/README.md

 ## Project structure

 The game is developed through several folders.
-In addition to those dedicated to the game as proposed in the video, you find additional demos to practice with the physics module and the box2d library.
+In addition to those dedicated to the game as proposed in the video, you find additional demos to practice with the physics module and the box2d library (`Physics`, `Physics Collision` and `Ball Pit`).

-In the `res` folder finally, you find the resources used in the game.
-The graphics are modified from the original set provided in the assignment page to have the aliens and pieces of wood positioned in a more orderly fashion.
-The background images are also modified to have a width/height matching the measure provided by `VIRTUAL_WIDTH` and `VIRTUAL_HEIGHT`.
+After the incremental folders (labeled `Angry Birds n`), you finally find two versions describing the complete game:

+- `Angry Birds — Final` details the game as presented in the course

+- `Angry Birds — Assignment` adds the features requested by the assignment

 ## Resources